Select (Unix)

 select is a system call and application programming interface (API) in Unix-like and POSIX-compliant operating systems for examining the status of file descriptors of open input/output channels.
-The select system call is similar to the poll facility introduced in UNIX System V and later operating systems.
-However, with the c10k problem, both select and poll have been superseded by the likes of kqueue, epoll, /dev/poll and I/O completion ports.
+An enhanced facility with support for signal masking is pselect.
+The select system call is similar to the newer poll facility introduced in UNIX System V and later operating systems.
+However, with the C10k problem, both select and poll have been superseded by the likes of kqueue, /dev/poll, epoll and I/O completion ports.

 One common use of select outside of its stated use of waiting on filehandles is to implement a portable sub-second sleep.
 This can be achieved by passing NULL for all three fd_set arguments, and the duration of the desired sleep as the timeout argument.

 In the C programming language, the select system call is declared in the header file sys/select.h or unistd.h, and has the following syntax:

 int select(int nfds, fd_set* readfds, fd_set* writefds, fd_set* errorfds, struct timeval* timeout);